vechain/vechain-sdk-js-tutorial/src/2.Bloom_Filter/BloomPart1.md

 The advantage of the Bloom filter is to represent in a very compact form if some object is part of a data structure expensive to query.

-For this exercise, some classes must be imported from the VeChain SDK core module.
+For this lesson, some classes must be imported from the VeChain SDK core module.

 To show how he Bloom Filter we have to define a `set` of elements used make the Bloom Filter.
-Later we will check if any of them, is part of the filters built in this exercise.
+Later we will check if any of them, is part of the filters built in this lesson.

 (The list is a subset of https://gist.github.com/fogleman/c4a1f69f34c7e8a00da8.)